The SPA Rules

 Some processes of the competition may be filmed, and entering the competition constitutes agreement for a portrait to be included in such filming, whether broadcast or not.
 Artists will be credited for the use of their work, wherever practicable.

-Sales of works during the exhibition will be permitted with 30% commission payable to the Scottish Arts Club which is hosting the exhibition.
-Artists whose work is for sale must list the price on the entry form.
+Sales of works during the exhibition will be permitted with 30% commission payable to the exhibiting gallery.
+Artists whose work is for sale must provide the cost by 1 August 2019.

 Rules applying to fine art entries only